ArnaudBand/blockexplorer/README.md

 What you'll see in the browser is Ethereum Mainnet's current block number.
 Not very exciting, but that's where you come in to save the day!

-## 4. Make the blockexplorer cool!
+## 4. Add More Information About the Current Block

-The starter code pulls down the current block number for you.

-Can you get more information about the current block and display it in the page?
+Use the alchemy.core.getBlock() function to retrieve more information about the current block and display it in the page.
+For example, you could display the block's timestamp, the number of transactions, or the miner's address.
-Take a look at [alchemy.core.getBlock()](https://docs.alchemy.com/reference/sdk-getblock?a=eth-bootcamp) for how you might go about that.

-Blocks contains transactions.
-Can you get the list of transactions for a given block?
-Can you use [alchemy.core.getBlockWithTransactions()](https://docs.alchemy.com/reference/sdk-getblockwithtransactions?a=eth-bootcamp) for this?

-How about getting details for individual transactions?
-The [alchemy.core.getTransactionReceipt()](https://docs.alchemy.com/reference/sdk-gettransactionreceipt?a=eth-bootcamp) looks handy.

-## 5. More ideas to think about

-- Connecting the dots.
-  - Allow users to click on a block listed in the webpage to get the block's details including its list of transactions
+## 5. Display Transactions for a Given Block

-  - From the list of transactions allow users to click on specific transactions to get the details of the transaction
+Use the alchemy.core.getBlockWithTransactions() function to retrieve the list of transactions for a given block.
+Display this information in the page, and allow users to click on individual transactions for more information.
-- Make an accounts page where a user can look up their balance or someone else's balance

-## 6. Supercharge your blockexplorer using AlchemySDK's specialized APIs

-By using the AlchemySDK you can really supercharge your projects with additional API functionality that isn't included in the `ethers.js` package including:
-  * NFT methods
-  * WebSocket methods
-  * Alchemy's Transact API functionality
-  * endpoints for using Alchemy's Notify Webhooks

-Read more about the above in the [Alchemy SDK Surface docs](https://docs.alchemy.com/reference/alchemy-sdk-api-surface-overview?a=eth-bootcamp).
-Using the SDK can implement the following features?

-- Given a contract address and token id, can you get the NFT's metadata?
-- What is the floor price of an NFT right now?
-- Did a pending transaction get mined?
-- What transfers did an address receive this year?

-Good luck and have fun!
+## 6. Get Details of Individual